-- a) The policy of the LAFCO and any adopting agency shall be the same as, and in support of, those policies defined by the State Legislature in the California Environmental Quality Act (Division 13, Public Resources Code, (PRC), 21000 et. seq.) as may be amended by Legislative Act. - b) It is the policy of LAFCO that in the case of substantial projects, in order to have a coordinated and legally defensible CEQA document, that the City/District/Agency and LAFCO will process the project on a "co-lead" basis.
+- a) General: The policy of the LAFCO and any adopting agency shall be the same as, and in support of, those policies defined by the State Legislature in the California Environmental Quality Act (Division 13, Public Resources Code, (PRC), 21000 et. seq.) as may be amended by Legislative Act. - b) Co-Lead: It is the policy of LAFCO that in the case of substantial projects, in order to have a coordinated and legally defensible CEQA document, that the County/City/District/Agency and LAFCO will process to the extent possible the project on a "co-lead" basis.

-FINDINGS: The LAFCO finds that where it is a responsible agency only and the lead agency has not prepared an environmental document that meets the minimum standards expected under LAFCO rules, or under the CEQA statutes or guidelines that it is in the interest of all parties including the applicant to have a coordinated and well prepared CEQA document.
+FINDINGS: The LAFCO finds that where it (LAFCO) is a responsible agency only and the lead agency has not prepared an environmental document that meets the minimum standards expected under LAFCO rules, or under the CEQA statutes or guidelines that it is in the interest of all parties including the applicant to have a coordinated and well prepared CEQA document, and LAFCO would therefore have to prepare its own.